Skip to main content

 • Batch inserting into PostgreSQL with deduplication

-• Two record types: DataPointSeries (continuous metrics) and EventRecords (discrete events like sleep sessions, activities)
+• Two record types: DataPointSeries (continuous metrics) and EventRecords (discrete events: sleep sessions, activities, menstrual cycle summaries)

 File Reference